 And he was right.
 Because no sooner were the ‘heathens’ admitted did fathers and sons go warring, and daughters and mothers sparring.
 This was after the announcement of the masquerade dance which coincided with the celebration of the new moon.
 A rarity of no other kind.
 But the school children refused to partake of the preparatory rites and rituals for which the unschooled crying foul, tendered the matter before the elders.
 This formed another complaint from the town: that the mission school was not only teaching their wards to forsake their ways but to also pose defiant disregard to the words of parents.

-Your father, diplomat extraordinaire, drew the line there.
-He washed his hands off the charge and asked everyone to partake in the rites.
-Then as a quiet afterward in a winking pause (and in English) added, that they infuse Christian lyrics to the heathen songs they were required to sing.
+Your father, diplomat extraordinaire, drew the line there; he washed his hands off the charge and asked everyone to partake in the rites.
+However, as a quiet afterword (winking and in English), he instructed that they infuse Christian lyrics to the heathen songs they were required to sing.
 God would understand, he said.
 At the end, both parents and the church were content.

-He had his demons too.
-Like most men he was not without his own battles.
-For twelve years after marriage, no life crystalized from he and your mother’s bedtime reactions.
-It was more testing because then, Brother Hezekiah was lay preacher who went about evangelism.
-At the onset of his marriage, the lines he used often in converting town folks was, ‘There is nothing God cannot do’ and ‘Those who put their trust in God can never be put to shame.’
-After the third year of marriage and still no third person within his household, his conversion lines became ‘There is nothing too difficult for God’ and ‘God is faithful to anyone who believes.’
+But he had his demons too, like most men he was not without his own battles.
+For twelve years after marriage, no life crystalized off he and your mother’s bedtime reactions.
+It was quite testing then because Brother Hezekiah was lay preacher who went about evangelism, and at the onset of his marriage, the lines he used often in converting town folks was, ‘There is nothing God cannot do’, and ‘Those who put their trust in God can never be put to shame’.
+After the third year of marriage and still no third person within his household, his conversion lines became ‘There is nothing too difficult for God’, and ‘God is faithful to anyone who believes’.

-By the fifth year, when the lines seemed more like an excuse than a firm belief on which he stood, the church came to his rescue, promoting him to the office of the secretary to the director of education, and that post he held till eight years later, when the director retired.
-Too old to continue with the growing demand of not just any education, but the mission education.
-Its touch was clearly visible they said.
-Most importantly, it was free.
+By the fifth year, when the lines seemed more like an excuse than a firm belief on which he stood, the church came to his rescue, promoting him to the office of the secretary to the director of education, and that post he held until eight years later, when the director retired, too old to continue with the growing demand of not just any education, but mission education—its touch was clearly visible, as most observed, but most importantly, it was free.

 Like magic, your mother began to retch the very week Brother Hezekiah became director.
 And in the following months she was swollen all over.
-Your father bursting with joy, but gripped with caution, made no fuss about it.
-He would when the fruit fell.
+Your father bursting with joy, but gripped with caution, made no fuss about it, electing to do so when the fruit fell.

 It did fall and they were two.
 Girls.
-Your father, with a new-found swagger, paraded himself chest up with lengthy strides, walking the town as though he owned it.
+Your father, with a new-found swagger, paraded himself chest up with lengthy strides, walking the perimeter of the town as though he owned it.
 That was not all, he made sure there was no naming ceremony, citing it a baseless heathen ritual.

-Years later, when you heard the story, you but smiled because you know your father.
-That was a ruse to prevent those who had mocked him in his back prior to fatherhood from feasting at his expense.
-Perhaps the pain of missing out on free food fuelled them anew.
-For they rumoured that perhaps your father had not truly sired them.
-Their tongues were sooner clipped because as your twin sisters grew, it was needless to profess they were out and out extensions of your father.
+Years later, when you heard the naming ceremony story, you but smiled because you know your father, you know it was just a ruse to prevent those who had mocked him in his back prior to fatherhood from feasting at his expense.
+And for that, he paid, as perhaps the pain of missing out on free food fuelled them anew, as they began rumouring that perchance your father had not truly sired them.
+But their tongues were sooner clipped because as your twin sisters grew, it was needless to profess they were out and out extensions of your father.
 Some confessed to them being Brother Hezekiah in woman form.
-After hard musings, Brother Hezekiah came up with the names for his daughters, which paralysed your mother with laughter at first, but she retreated to seriousness when she glimpsed on her husband’s countenance, the very countenance she knew too well to mean he was not fibbing about this.
+After hard musings, which was moments to when they were to begin nursery school, Brother Hezekiah came up with the names for his daughters, which paralysed your mother with laughter at first, but she retreated, when she glimpsed on her husband’s countenance, the very countenance she knew too well, that he was not jesting about it.